 |Short minifigs, such as dwarves, goblins, children, and midgets, are given an honorary -1 to hit penalty even though they're really not that much shorter than a full-height minifig.
 To compensate, Short minifigs have -1" to Move, and the first section of Cover on a Short minifig is ignored.
 With two sections of Cover, the Short minifig is at -2 to hit, as usual.

-Most attacks will be made by units moving at minifig speed against
+Most attacks will be made by moving units against

 will be more likely to hit, receiving +1 bonuses to Skill in either